Sunday, January 15, 2017

 From down here, the valley does look unnatural, just like Saanvi claimed.
 What appeared to me from the summit to be windblown lava sand with a swamp certainly appeared more and more like a blasting site as we stumbled down the harsh volcanic scarp.
 That “swamp” was once a river, and it was now fractured into four courses.
 Salamone’s Trees lined the river east and west of the valley; their red algae-like balloon limbs bobbing up and down on the wild current.
 Yet mysteriously, no Salamone’s in this valley, although the rich minerals are clearly present.
 As Saanvi stated once we enter the valley –and in her usual, scientific tone of which I truly respect -- all wildlife was shredded, burned, or scraped away.
+Rich minerals, yet no means to extract it under the conditions.

 “Over there.”
 She points to the opposite hillside near its crown where boulders appear to be stacked by giants into a large, ugly pile of cinders and gravel.
 “That was once down here.
 Do you see that, Little Eric?”